-- e Three athletes make up a team. - f Distances for relay competitions Triathlon are: (300m Swim, 8k Biking, 2k Running) X 3; - g Team Uniforms: All team members will wear their country's uniform, which must comply with the CISM Uniform guidelines, including their letter country code.
-Each competitor must also: - (1) Wear an unaltered competition number; - (2) "Wear" the body marking as determined by the host LOC and sponsors; - h Team Captain: Each team must name a team captain, who will be responsible for team tactics.
+- a.
+Four athletes make up a team; - b.
+Distances for relay Triathlon competitions are: (300m Swim, 8k Biking, 2k Running) X 4; - c.
+Team Uniforms: All team members will wear their country's uniform, which must comply with the CISM Uniform guidelines, including their letter country code.
+Each competitor must also: - (1) Wear an unaltered competition number; - (2) "Wear" the body marking as determined by the host LOC and sponsors; - d.
+Team Captain: Each team must name a team captain, who will be responsible for team tactics.
 No team managers will be allowed on the courses, except in designated coaching areas.